How to understand third-party lab tests for pet CBD products

 How do you calculate if the claims match?

-For example, the lab certificate below is for HEAL 1100 mg CBD Oil for Dogs.
-You can see the number of cannabinoids and absence of pesticides in the sample from our most recent batch.
-Transparency is our goal, and through our third-party lab testing we are able to stand behind our claims.
+For example, here is a lab certificate below.
+You can see the number of cannabinoids and absence of pesticides in the sample from the batch.
+Transparency is the goal, and through third-party lab testing, a company is able to stand behind their claims.

 About Angela Ardolino: